Week 3: conditionals, iteration and colours

 remember the Git help videos

-Course reps
+course reps

 Your course reps are now listed on the Getting Help page.

-These fine folks are here to listen to your concerns or issues confidentially, you can contact them over email or on the forum.
+The course reps are here to listen to your concerns or issues confidentially, you can contact them over email or on the forum.

-recap
+recap - variables

 variables are a way to give names to values (e.g. numbers, strings, etc.) which might change

-flow
+recap - flow

 the “path” the running program takes through the code